gher-uliege/SeaDataCloud/README.md

 #### NetCDF

-If you get errors related to netCDF, define the environment variables as in: http://www.earthsystemmodeling.org/esmf_releases/last_built/ESMF_usrdoc/node9.html#SECTION00093200000000000000
+If you get errors related to netCDF, define the environment variables as in:
+http://www.earthsystemmodeling.org/esmf_releases/last_built/ESMF_usrdoc/node9.html#SECTION00093200000000000000

+#### Grid file

+It seems that the dimensions should be named *longitude* and *latitude*, otherwise the result is strange.